How do a find and read my hourly water usage on the customer portal?

 MyH2O is a City of Fort Worth program that brings advanced technology to the water utility and its customers.
 Fort Worth is embracing these new tools for their efficiencies and business innovations.

 The implementation phase of the program for most customers is complete, and customers can now enjoy the benefits.
 All customers received water meters equipped with a digital-read display and radio transmitter.
 The meter lids hold the radio transmission unit, which sends water usage data via a secure fixed wireless network to the utility.
 This eliminates the need for crews to read water meters, resulting in reduced billing errors.

 How will this benefit me?

-Through the online customer portal for MyH2O, customers can receive alerts when continuous flow is measured, indicating a possible leak, one of the most common causes for a high bill.
+Through the portal, customers can receive alerts when continuous flow is measured, indicating a possible leak, one of the most common causes for a high bill.
 We encourage you to fix these leaks.
 You would be surprised at the costs added to your bill by a constantly running toilet.